beemarie/async-component/README.md

 1. For the `Example` section, do not install the entire `samples` folder, as you don't need the event-display sink.
 Only install redis with: `kubectl apply -f samples/redis`.

-2. There is a .yaml file in this project describing the `RedisStreamSource`.
+2. There is a .yaml file in the `async-component` describing the `RedisStreamSource`.
 It points to the `async-consumer` as the sink.
 You can apply this file now.
   ```
   kubectl apply -f config/async-requests/100-async-redis-source.yaml
   ```